trumpfheller/trumpfheller.github.io/testing/bt_scenario_ClassicBluetooth.md

 ### Test Environment:

+* Devices:
-* Devices: Two Bluetooth-enabled devices with BR/EDR support (e.g., smartphones, tablets, or specialized Bluetooth test devices).
+  * Two Bluetooth-enabled devices with BR/EDR support (e.g., smartphones, tablets, or specialized Bluetooth test devices).
+  * This scenario does not apply for OOB OTA.
+* Software:
-* Software: Bluetooth communication application or test tool that supports continuous data transfer.
+  * Bluetooth communication application or test tool that supports continuous data transfer.
+* Configuration:
-* Configuration: Ensure both devices are paired and connected using Classic Bluetooth (BR/EDR).
+  * Ensure both devices are paired and connected using Classic Bluetooth (BR/EDR).

 ## Test Steps